Lesbian, Gay, Bisexual, Transgender, Queer Survivors

 Research estimates that 25% to 33% of LGBT relationships are abusive (the same percentage as in straight relationships).
 Abusive LGBT relationships have the same dynamics of power and control as straight relationships, but frequently go undetected and unreported.
 Because of this, abuse in LGBT relationships can seem like a hidden problem.
 Attitudes like "women don't hurt each other" or "a fight between two men is a fair fight" can keep people from recognizing abuse.
 Some abusers threaten to "out" the victim to parents, friends or employers.
 A victim may be afraid to get help, worried that the police and counseling services will be homophobic and insensitive.
 This page provides LGBT resources and links for survivors and information on how to help a friend.

-The CEASE program of the Counseling provides advocacy services to all survivors, regardless of their gender, sexual orientation, or gender identity.
+The CEASE program of Student Counseling Services provides advocacy services to all survivors, regardless of their gender, sexual orientation, or gender identity.

 Click here for more information on recognizing abusive behaviors in a relationship.